 - have motivated, capable adversaries that can benefit from the protected information

-Organizations typically fail doing key rotation because “it’s really painful“.
-What makes it harder, is that if you look at the PCI requirement above (or any other best practice guidelines), you’ll see that the keys to be rotated are the keys that produce cipher-text.
+Organizations typically fail doing key rotation because "it's really painful".
+What makes it harder, is that if you look at the PCI requirement above (or any other best practice guidelines), you'll see that the keys to be rotated are the keys that produce cipher-text.
 These keys are called Data Encryption Keys or DEKs.
-DEKs are encrypted with a “parent key”, typically called Key Encryption Keys or KEKs.
+DEKs are encrypted with a "parent key", typically called Key Encryption Keys or KEKs.
 Some organizations simply rotate the KEK, claim keys were rotated and call it a day.
 In reality, that is a burden without the security benefits because the underlying DEKs stay the same and continue to process additional data.
+Quite often, beyond the point of failure.

 How does one rotate the keys?